Itzhak07/rfit_platform/README.md

 * Schedule - Add, update, delete appointments. also you can update by drag & drop the appointment. day/week/month view options.

-* Clients - Add, update clients (We dont want to remove clients, just update their status to "Not Active" :) ). filtering options using Material-Table.
+* Clients - Add, update clients (We dont want to remove a client, just update his status to "Not Active" :) ). filtering options using Material-Table.

+* Workouts - Add, update, delete workouts. filtering options using Material-Table.